Ikebukuro Station: Tokyo Metro

+On weekdays, S-Train (Seibu) services skip this station on the Tokyo Metro Yurakucho Line.
+However, on weekends or holidays, S-Train (Seibu) services stop here on the Tokyo Metro Fukutoshin Line platforms for alighting passengers only.

 Station layout

-In Ikebukuro Station, there are two main entrances; the East exit and the West exit.
-There are a number of other secondary entrances such as the JR North exit, the various Seibu exits, and multiple subway exits.
+In Ikebukuro Station, there are two main entrances; the East Exit and the West Exit.
+There are a number of other secondary entrances such as the JR North Exit, the Metropolitan Exit, the various Seibu exits, and multiple subway exits.

 The JR lines run north/south through the center.
 The Tobu platforms are to the northwest and the Seibu platforms are to the southeast.
 Both Tobu and Seibu operate department stores adjacent to their terminal stations.
-(Despite their names, "Seibu" (西武) starts with the kanji for "west" (西), but its platforms are in the eastern part of the station, while "Tōbu" (東武) starts with the character for "east" (東), but its platforms are in the western part of the station.)
+(Despite their names, "Seibu" (西武) starts with the kanji for "west" (西), but its platforms are on the eastern side of the station, while "Tōbu" (東武) starts with the character for "east" (東), but its platforms are on the western side of the station.)

-The Marunouchi Line and Yurakucho Line run east/west two stories underground, while the Tokyo Metro Fukutoshin Line is four stories underground to the west of the main station complex.
+The Marunouchi Line and Yurakucho Line run east/west two stories underground, while the Tokyo Metro Fukutoshin Line is four stories underground, to the west of the main station complex.
 The latter line runs south toward Shinjuku and Shibuya along Meiji-dori, and offers through services to Motomachi-Chūkagai Station in Yokohama via the Tokyu Toyoko Line and Minatomirai Line.

-Tokyo Metro's Echika underground mall is also located inside the station.
+Tokyo Metro's underground mall "Echika" is also located inside the station.